-- attract and retain qualified and talented executives; - be fair, reasonable and market competitive; - · provide a strong link between performance and pay, and give us the ability to differentially invest in and reward top performance; - · be flexible to support our long-term growth strategy; and - align the incentives of our executive officers with our corporate strategies, business objectives and the long-term interests of our stockholders, and promote long-term ownership by our executives.
+- attract and retain qualified and talented executives; - be fair, reasonable and market competitive; - provide a strong link between performance and pay, and give us the ability to differentially invest in and reward top performance;

+- be flexible to support our long-term growth strategy; and - align the incentives of our executive officers with our corporate strategies, business objectives and the long-term interests of our stockholders, and promote long-term ownership by our executives.

 To achieve these objectives, our Compensation Committee evaluates our executive compensation program with the goal of setting total compensation at levels that align with a total rewards strategy appropriate for our size and stage.
-Specifically, our Compensation Committee targets total cash compensation for our executive officers at or near market median for fixed compensation, with opportunity to achieve upper quartile positioning for exceptional company and individual performance.
+Specifically, our Compensation Committee targets total cash compensation for our executive officers at or near market median, with the opportunity to achieve upper quartile earnings for exceptional company and individual performance.
 Our Compensation Committee targets total equity incentive compensation for our executive officers between the market median and the upper quartile of our peer group, with achievement of exceptional long-term company performance resulting in upper quartile value of incentives.

 Because we have a pay-for-performance philosophy, actual compensation levels are correlated to the achievement of corporate goals and individual performance.
-As described below, during 2016, we made significant progress and exceeded many of our clinical development and business goals resulting in a strong year for us, including: successful completion of a Phase 2 clinical trial of SAGE-547 in postpartum depression, or PPD; receipt of breakthrough therapy designation from the U.S. Food and Drug Administration, or FDA, and PRIME designation from the European Medicines Agency, or EMA, for SAGE-547 in PPD; commencement of the Phase 3 clinical program for SAGE-547 in PPD; receipt of scientific advice from the EMA that our current Phase 3 clinical program in super-refractory status epilepticus, or SRSE, if successful, is expected to be sufficient to support a marketing authorization application, or MAA, to the EMA seeking approval of SAGE-547 for SRSE in the European Union, or EU; successful completion of Phase 1 clinical trials of SAGE-217, and advancing SAGE-217 development with initiation of Phase 2 clinical trials in four therapeutic indications-major depressive disorders, or MDD, PPD, essential tremor and Parkinson's disease; continued early-stage development of other compounds from our GABA program; continued development of our NMDA program with substantial completion of the non-clinical studies of SAGE-718 needed to advance SAGE-718 to clinical development; significant progress in our preparations for a potential commercial launch of SAGE-547 if we are successful in our development efforts, including supply chain readiness; successful completion of two financings; and continued building of a high-performance organization needed to deliver on our future goals.
+As described below, during 2017, we made significant progress and exceeded many of our goals resulting in a strong year for us, including: successful completion of two placebo-controlled Phase 3 clinical trials of our proprietary intravenous, or IV, formulation of brexanolone in postpartum depression, or PPD; successful completion of a placebo-controlled Phase 2 clinical trial of Sage-217 in major depressive disorder, or MDD; progression of SAGE-718 into Phase 1 clinical development for the continued development of our NMDA program; receipt of Fast Track Designation from the U.S. Food and Drug Administration, or FDA, for SAGE-217 in MDD; completion of a Phase 3 clinical trial of brexanolone IV in super-refractory status epilepticus, or SRSE; significant progress in our preparations for a potential commercial launch of brexanolone IV, including supply chain readiness; continued advancement of our early stage drug discovery and translational science work; successful completion of a financing; and continued building of a high-performance organization needed to deliver on our future goals.

-Compensation Objectives and Philosophy
+Compensation Philosophy and Objectives

 Our executive compensation programs are designed to attract, motivate and retain qualified and talented executives, motivating them to achieve our business goals and rewarding them for superior short-term and long-term performance.
-In particular, our compensation programs are intended to reward the achievement of specified pre-determined quantitative and qualitative corporate and individual performance goals and objectives, and to align the interests of our senior management team with those of our stockholders in order to attain our ultimate objective of increasing stockholder value while delivering important new medicines to patients.
+In particular, our compensation programs are intended to reward the achievement of specified pre-determined quantitative and qualitative corporate and individual performance goals and objectives, and to align the interests of our senior leadership team with those of our stockholders in order to attain our ultimate objective of increasing stockholder value while delivering important new medicines to patients.